hoangduytran/blender-manual/manual/grease_pencil/modifiers/modify/time_offset.rst

 In Fixed Frame mode the Time Offset Modifier can display drawings on your timeline entirely independently of the playhead position.

-Using the Time Offset Modifier it's possible to have Grease Pencil frame ranges play back as repeating loops.
-Traditionally, 2D animation that uses looped drawings includes characters walking, rising smoke, and falling rain.
-In Fixed Frame mode the Time Offset Modifier can display drawings on your timeline entirely independently of the playhead position.

 This can be handy for displaying drawings that will appear often in your animation.
 Think of switching between predefined mouth shapes for instance.